Skip to main content

 By Thomas Moore Devlin

-• Use ser for relatively permanent facts like identity, profession, origin, inherent characteristics, event location, and time/date; e.g., Soy Isabela, La fiesta es en el parque.
+• Use the verb ser for relatively permanent states like identity, profession, origin, inherent characteristics, event location, and time/date; e.g., Soy Isabela, La fiesta es en el parque.

-• Use estar for changeable states like emotions and conditions, though admittedly there are tricky cases like Ella está triste and Ella está muerta.
+• Use the verb estar for temporary states like emotions and conditions, though admittedly there are tricky cases like Ella está triste and Ella está muerta.

 • Apply the characteristics vs. conditions nuance: Ella es feliz frames a general trait, while Ella está feliz signals a current mood; inanimate objects typically take ser for material or inherent properties.